jorge12345678/main/content/project/project6/index.md

 ---
-title: Implementation of un Robot Catamarán No Tripulado para monitoreo de actividades de acuicultura.
+title: Implementation of an Unmanned Catamaran Robot for monitoring aquaculture activities.

-summary: Se propone el uso de USV integrado con múltiples de sensores además de un ROV pequeño para el monitoreo de actividades de acuicultura.
+summary: The use of an Unmanned Surface Vehicle (USV) integrated with multiple sensors, along with a small Remotely Operated Vehicle (ROV), is proposed for monitoring aquaculture activities.

 tags:
   - Aquatic robots
   - USV
+  - Underwater ROV

-date: '2022-07-01T00:00:00Z'
+date: '2022-04-01T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''